Clinical Teaching Strategies in Nursing

 Key Features:

-• • Delivers a scholarly, in-depth examination of current trends and issues in clinical education
+• • Offers scholarly, in-depth discussion of current trends and issues in clinical education

-• • Includes practical exhibits illustrating best practices in clinical teaching and evaluation
+• • Includes practical exhibits illustrating clinical teaching methods

 Quotes, Reviews or Testimonials